civiform/docs/docs/it-manual/sre-playbook/terraform-deploy-system.md

 #### Terraform fails with other errors

 The deploy command is idempotent, so if it fails, try running it again.
-The setup command can also be re-run, but it may have partially created resources in AWS that you will need to delete before re-running.
+The setup command can also be re-run, but it may fail to destroy resources if the resources Terraform uses to track created resources are corrupted.
+If the script is failing to destroy resources, try running `bin/run destroy` on its own.
+If this fails, you may need to manually delete resources in your cloud provider's console.
+Once all resources are cleaned up, run `bin/run destroy_backend_state_resources` to cleanup up the corrupted backend state resources and then try running `bin/setup` again.

 If changes were made upstream, you can change the code in the checkout env, but will need to commit PRs to fix in the main repo.